bahrus/custom-enhancements/README.md

     },
     //optional -- this is one place we can optionally find the instance of the class that gets created:
     // oElement.enhancements[enhKey], i.e. oElement.enhancements.greetings
-    // Don't be afraid to use, but you can avoid possible name clashes by not using is there's no need
+    // Don't be afraid to use, but you can avoid possible name clashes by not using if there's no need
     // to publicly expose the api to other components / libraries /** @type {string | symbol | undefined} **/
     enhKey: 'greetings',